4ku/character_chatbots/gpt_chatbot/README.md

 ## Datasets
 ### Master Yoda corpus

 The Yoda speech corpus was obtained from [this source](https://www.kaggle.com/datasets/stefanocoretta/yoda-speech-corpus).
 However, as the available data was insufficient, I utilized GPT-4 to generate additional data.
-The resultant training and test JSON files were saved as `train_yoda_corpus.json` and `test_yoda_corpus.json`, respectively.
+The resultant training and test JSON files were saved as `train.json` and `test.json`, respectively.
 For all details on the data preprocessing steps, please refer to the `create_yoda_dataset.ipynb` file.

+### Sponge Bob dataset
+The Sponge Bob dataset has been parsed from [this kaggle dataset](https://www.kaggle.com/datasets/mikhailgaerlan/spongebob-squarepants-completed-transcripts).
+For all details on the data preprocessing steps, please refer to the `create_sponge_bob_dataset.ipynb` file in `dataset/sponge_bob` folder.
+The preprocessing is very similar to the Yoda data.

 ## Models
 You can train a conversational chatbot using either the GPT or GPT-2 model.
 However, for optimal performance, it is recommended to train a personalized chatbot using a pretrained model on the PERSONA-CHAT dataset.

+### Train
+The training process is described in the `train.ipynb` file.
+Select the character you want to train the model on.
+Then follow the described steps to train your own model.
+**Note**: To train GPT and GPT-2 models you need at least 6Gb GPU memory.

+### PERSONA-CHAT models
-### Pretrained GPT on PERSONA-CHAT
+#### Pretrained GPT on PERSONA-CHAT

 ```
 wget https://s3.amazonaws.com/models.huggingface.co/transfer-learning-chatbot/gpt_personachat_cache.tar.gz
 mkdir -p models/gpt_personachat/ && tar -xzvf gpt_personachat_cache.tar.gz -C models/gpt_personachat/
 ```

-### Pretrained GPT-2 on PERSONA-CHAT
+#### Pretrained GPT-2 on PERSONA-CHAT
 I found a pretrained GPT-2 model in [gutenberg-dialog repository](https://github.com/ricsinaruto/gutenberg-dialog) and upload it to [my Hugging Face repository](https://huggingface.co/4ku/gpt2-personachat).

 ```